 - Browsers have varying levels of compliance with Style Sheets.
 This means that some Style Sheet features

 are supported and some aren't.
-To confuse things more, some browser manufacturers decide to come up with their own proprietary tags.
+To confuse things more, some browser manufacturers decide to come up with their own proprietary properties.

 Fortunately, browser compatibility is becoming less of an issue as the latest browser versions are much more standards-compliant than their earlier counterparts.